Daniel Wong

 • “I hope my child will be able to get into a good profession like medicine or law.”

 There’s nothing wrong with wanting to get good grades or a good job.
-(By the way, the title of this article was inspired by a poster I saw that read, “You weren’t born to just pay bills and die.”)
+(By the way, the title of this article was inspired by an image I saw that read, “You weren’t born to just pay bills and die.”)

 But it seems like in our society, getting good grades and getting a good job aren’t just goals or concerns.
 They’re obsessions.